samo3l/TON-OS-DApp-Server-deploy/README.md

 ansible-playbook -u root -i hosts run.yml -t down
 ```

+**NOTE**: please note that only hostnames should be used!
+Alternatively you can use ansible_connection=local

 ## Project structure

 Project is based on Ansible and follows all the best practices for writing playbooks.